-Laura Brennan from Co.
-Clare contacted the HSE in September 2017.
-She wanted to advocate publically in favour of the HPV Vaccine after receiving a diagnosis of terminal cervical cancer.
+Laura Brennan contacted the HSE in September 2017.
+At 25, after receiving a diagnosis of terminal cervical cancer, she wanted to advocate publicly in favour of the HPV Vaccine

-At the age of just 25, she was determined that every parent in Ireland who was about to make the decision whether their daughter was to be vaccinated against HPV, would hear her story first.
+She was determined that every parent in Ireland who was about to make the decision whether their child was to be vaccinated, would hear her story first.

 “This illness is devastating and it’s going to take my life but the good news is there’s a vaccine that you can get that prevents it.
 HPV caused my cancer.
-I just wanted parents to know there is an alternative.” says Laura
+I just wanted parents to know there is an alternative.” said Laura at the time.

 HSE HPV Vaccine Campaign